hbowie/SoftDevBigIdeas-23/content/Communicate Clearly.md

 5. Storage and retrieval of project documents: many projects rely on PowerPoint presentations stored in multiple places, exchanged via e-mail, with no easy way to find the latest version of a particular piece of information when you need it.
 Instead, try to emulate a site like Wikipedia.
 For more on this topic, see the Pagan Tuna post,  "[[Lessons We (Should) Have Learned from the Web]]."

 6. Effective use of E-mail: this can be an effective means of communication, but it is often used poorly.
-For more on this topic, see the appendix "[[Taming the E–mail Monster]]."
+For more on this topic, see the Pagan Tuna post "[[Taming the E–mail Monster]]."

 ----